4 Paws - My GOAL

 All our breeding dogs are shown in a variety of shows to achieve championships to the extent that time allows.
 We may start showing them as puppies or young adults through their adult hood.
 Showing provides an experts opinion of our dogs compared to the standard.
 On occasion, If a breeding dog is purchased as an adult, and it has not been shown, I probably will not show it.

 We like our breeding females to stop breeding around the age of 6.
 This way we can spay her early in her years to avoid the possibility of cervical cancer.
-We usually place her for a nominal adoption fee.
+We sometimes place the retired female for a nominal adoption fee.

-All of our breeding males and females have an OFA rating of good or excellent.
-I do not breed any dogs with a "fair" rating in my breeding program.
-We spayed one of our favorite females that did not pass her OFA's.
+All of our breeding males and females have an OFA rating of fair, good or excellent.
 Their CERF (eye exam) rating is clear/normal.
-We have done PRA and HC testing on all of our dogs.
+We have done a variety of genetic health testing on all of our dogs.
 Results are posted for each dog.
 Please see our Health page for more information on Health testing .

 Breeding our Males to outside females: